STUDIO UNIFORM GUIDELINES

 It is essential that only firm-fitting clothing is worn in Acro classes, for the safety of dancers and spotters.

-Convertible tights in flesh pink or skintone may be worn.
+Convertible tights in flesh pink or skintone must be worn.

-Boys should wear black shorts, pants, or leggings with a t-shirt or leotard, as per Ballet, Jazz and Tap classes.
-These items must not be too baggy.
+Black shorts, pants, or leggings with a t-shirt or leotard, as per Ballet, Jazz and Tap classes.
+Items must not be too baggy.

 UNIFORM BASICS: Contemporary

-Girls are usually required to wear skintone matte footless tights for performances, depending on costume.
-Any convertible tights may be worn for classes.
+Skintone matte footless tights required for performances, depending on costume.
+Any convertible/footless tights may be worn for classes.

 *Ballet tights must be worn in all ballet classes, and can be worn in all other classes to save time changing, however skintone gloss Fiesta tights are essential for Jazz and Tap performances, and skintone matte footless tights may be required for Contemporary performances.